How Do I Clean Up, Transform, and Load Data into Power BI?

 How do I cleanse data in Power BI?

-In Power BI, you can cleanse data using various data cleaning techniques such as handling missing values, removing duplicates, correcting inconsistencies, standardizing formats, and applying data validation rules.
+You can cleanse data using data cleaning techniques in Power BI, such as handling missing values, removing duplicates, correcting inconsistencies, standardizing formats, and applying data validation rules.

 Do you load or transform data in Power BI?
 What's the difference?